-(c) Description of the ways in which current and future risks are taken into account in the remuneration process.
-Bank takes into account the following key risks when managing and determining remuneration arrangements: (a) Financial Risks; (b) Operational Risks; (c) Compliance Risks; (d) Market Risks; (e) Reputational Risks; and (f) Employee Turnover Risks A SMART KPI approach has been adopted by the Board while evaluating the performance of each employee annually, all the financial and non-financial indicators as per pre-determined set criteria are considered and accordingly the result of the performance varies from one to another and thus affects the remuneration as well. (d) Description of the ways in which the bank seeks to link performance during a performance measurement period with levels of remuneration The Bank is solely depending on the contribution of its existing talents.
+All types of remuneration (i.e. regular/contractual) are fixed by the relevant remuneration Committee.
+Remuneration of all employees is based on their job grades.
+And there are no special criteria of remuneration for risk and compliance employees in Jamuna Bank PLC. (c) Description of the ways in which current and future risks are taken into account in the remuneration process: Bank takes into account the following key risks when managing and determining remuneration arrangements: (a) Financial Risks; (b) Operational Risks; (c) Compliance Risks; (d) Market Risks; (e) Reputational Risks; and (f) Employee Turnover Risks A SMART KPI approach has been adopted by the Board while evaluating the performance of each employee annually, all the financial and non-financial indicators as per pre- determined set criteria are considered and accordingly the result of the performance varies from one to another and thus affects the remuneration as well. (d) Description of the ways in which the bank seeks to link performance during a performance measurement period with levels of remuneration: The Bank is solely depending on the contribution of its existing talents.
 Jamuna Bank Introduced a SMART KPI to evaluate the performance of all categories of officials of the bank.
-The KPI has 2 (Two) parts i.e. in part 1 includes are (i) Core Business, (ii) Operation & Cost Effective Program (iii) Customer Service & Compliance and in part -2 includes are (iv) Resources Development (v) Behavioral Traits (vi) Personal Traits.
+The KPI has 2 (Two) parts i.e. in part-1 include (i) Core Business, (ii) Operation & Cost Effective Program (iii) Customer Service & Compliance and in part-2 include (iv) Resources Development (v) Behavioral Traits (vi) Personal Traits.
 Decisions about Promotion, granting of yearly Increment, Leave Fare Assistance & Employees House Building Loan are directly linked with employee's individual performance against set key performance indicators. (e) Jamuna Bank remuneration policy does not provide for deferred or variable remuneration. (f) The Bank pays variable remuneration on cash basis (i.e. direct credit to the employee Bank account and/or Pay Order/Cheque), as the case maybe, as per Employees' Service Rule/Practice.
 Bank provides annual increments based on performance to the employees with the view of medium to long term strategy.
-QUA NTITATIVE DISCLOSURES (g) There is no designated remuneration committee meeting held in the financial year.
+Qua ntitative Disclosures (g) There is no designated remuneration committee meeting held in the financial year.
 HR division is assigned to initiate any change proposal on remuneration as per the compensation policy of the Bank and get necessary approval from BOD.
-Remuneration paid to committee members $- N/A$ (as all of the Members are already paid as employee). (h) Number of employees having received a variable remuneration award during the financial year - Incentive Bonus -02
+Remuneration paid to committee members - N/A (as all of the Members are already paid as employee)